 With simple implementation manipulations, the proposed method was extended to track nonrigid hand motion.
-Tracking was tested on five videos: one video (including 259 frames) with a simple background, one video with cluttered background but without partial occlusions (615 frames), two more challenging videos (including 633 and 588 frames each) with cluttered backgrounds, partial occlusions and large camera movements, and one most challenging video
+Tracking was tested on five videos: one video (including 259 frames) with a simple background, one video with cluttered background but without partial occlusions (615 frames), two more challenging videos (including 633

 Fig. 9.
-Example results on images of the hand dataset.
+Example results on images of the hand data set.
 Row 1: Input images.
 Row 2: Canny edge images.
 Row 3: Results computed by the enhanced chamfer-distance method [6], where the matching hand contours are plotted in white.
-Note that the results in columns d-e correspond to correct structure identification, and the result in column b represents correct localization.
-Row 4: Results computed by the original HSSM method [1], where only the result in column e corresponds to correct structure identification, and results in columns a, c, and h-j correspond to correct localization.
+Note that the results in columns (d) and (e) correspond to correct structure identification, and the result in column b represents correct localization.
+Row 4: Results computed by the original HSSM method [1], where only the result in column (e) corresponds to correct structure identification and results in columns (a), (c), and (h), (i), and (j) correspond to correct localization.
 Row 5: SVM posterior ratio map.
-Row 6: Results computed by the proposed HSSM+OC method, where results in columns a-c correspond to correct structure identification, and results in other columns correspond to correct localization.
-Row 7: Results computed by theone proposed HSSM+OC+SEG method, where all results correspond to correct structure identification.
+Row 6: Results computed by the proposed HSSM+OC method, where results in columns (a), (b), and (c) correspond to correct structure identification, and results in other columns correspond to correct localization.
+Row 7: Results computed by the one proposed HSSM+OC+SEG method, where all results correspond to correct structure identification.